KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 The variable t_decay is just needed for the calculations.
 If t_decay would be negative it “reset” to zero.

 The freeze duration in seconds is equal to the second formula.
-The value d_frozen is in elemental durability and is equal to twice the minimum of the cryo or hydro gauge when freeze is triggered.
+The value d_frozen is in elemental durability and is equal to twice the minimum of the Cryo or Hydro gauge when freeze is triggered.
 This is derived form the "kinematic approach":

 ```